revolutionchain/revo-ethers/README.md

 Janus doesn't return a transaction receipt for p2pkh tx's

-This extension works with p2pkh scripts only and asks Janus for p2pkh scripts only
+This extension works with p2pk and p2pkh scripts only and asks Janus for p2pk and p2pkh scripts only